thomassie/thomassie.github.io/FlourishCharts.md

 In addition to standard interactivity features, Flourish also offers more advanced interactive features like filters, sliders, and drop-down menus, which can be used to allow users to explore different aspects of the data set and customize the visualisation to their needs.

-The platform offers a free plan that includes basic features, as well as paid plans for users who need more advanced functionality.
+The platform offers a free plan that includes basic features, as well as paid plans for users who need more advanced functionality (e.g., custom templates).

 <br>